 - Same behind-the-scenes feels.
 There's always that awkward feeling after you order your food: the waitress walks off and disappears between a swinging pair of double doors as you sip on a glass full of bubbling Coke.
 It's the same energy you feel standing in line at Sheetz as you go up to pay for your MTO food: that familiar full view of the day's machinations.
 The setting is a view all too familiar to us scat fans and eases the audience into the inevitable food prep that is bound to happen.

 - Same brand and uniform.
 That same anticipation and anxiety generated in the wait for an order initially starts with the sight of the first eatery worker.
-No matter if it's grey polyester outlined by black & yellow, median red on top of black or blue denim, or even those big orange owl eyes staring at you in front of glaring, mushed-up cleavage, brand aesthetics play a BIG part in customer satisfaction.
+No matter if it's grey polyester outlined by black & yellow, medium red on top of black or blue denim, or even those big orange owl eyes staring at you in front of glaring, mushed-up cleavage, brand aesthetics play a BIG part in customer satisfaction.
 Nillz herself doesn't have anything to offer but a pink fuzzy shirt hiked up past her waist, no sneaks, no bottoms, she doesn't een need an apron as the meal she's getting ready to make doesn't een require the use of her hands…

 - Same hard work and dedication.
 Just like your favorite service worker, Nillz has committed herself to the same daily routine that we all have grown to appreciate.
 She takes pride and joy into every serving of soul food that she cooks, even if the internal temperature is spicy enough to cause her prolonged displeasure.